 Catfish Fishing Tips, Tricks and Techniques

 Are you looking for some tips for catching catfish?
-If so then this part of the page is perfect for you.
-We’ve gather the below catfish fishing tips from across the web, tested them and added them below for you to use.
+If so then this section is perfect for you.
+Read below to learn the best tips and techniques.

-- Don’t Forget the Liver – One of the most popular types of bait for catfish fishing is chicken liver.
+- Don’t Forget the Liver – One of the most popular types of bait for catfish is chicken liver.
 While you won’t catch monsters off this type of bait, it will bring in catfish from afar.
-Use a hook such as Mustad’s classic treble hook to prevent losing your chicken liver when you cast.
+Use a treble hook to prevent losing your chicken liver when you cast.

-- Use Circle Hooks – The Gamakatsu circle hooks are difficult for catfish to shake off and if they strike it right you won’t even need to set the hook.
+- Use Circle Hooks – These circle hooks are difficult for catfish to shake off and if they strike it right you won’t even need to set the hook.

 - Fish Near Submerged Structures – Catfish, like many other fish, like to hang around and hunt by submerged structures.
 This can include sunken trees, branches and man-made fish cribs.
 Many fisherman will even submerge their own structures and come back weeks later to fish near them, just make sure it’s legal in your area and that the structure won’t pollute or poison the water.